tayrayb/tayrayb.github.io/arch.md

 ![](images/Virtualbox 5.png)

-This is a typical partition setup, it is best to have a separate boot partition from the root.
+This is a typical partition setup for a standard boot, I will cover UEFI [here](archefi.md), it is best to have a separate boot partition from the root.
 With applying partitions, select **New** and type in the size you want, the recommended size is 500M for the first boot partition.
 So just type in `500M` and press enter and set it as primary.
 The next partition is for swap, swap is basically temp storage for when memory runs out.
 Kind of like a pagefile in Windows.
 I recommend having around `2G` for the second partition and apply it.
 Then select **Type** then select **82 Linux Swap/Solaris**.
 The final partition is the root partition.
 Just press **New** and fill in the rest of the drive by just pressing Enter right through.
 Then simply hit the **Write** selection to write this partition table.
 Then quit out.
 Also, take note of your partition numbers so we can format them accordingly.

 * Now we come to formatting the partitions on the drive.
 The simplest and most reliable being EXT4.
 You can view all formats by typing `mkfs.` then hitting the TAB key.
 It will list all available `mkfs` commands.
+This small trick applies to all commands and directories, pressing TAB speeds up a lot of boilerplate typing.

 ![](images/Virtualbox 6.png)